mini-kep/parser-rosstat-kep/README.md

 Concept
 -------

-This code allows to extract pandas dataframes from MS Word files from [Rosstat KEP publication][Rosstat].
+This code allows to extract pandas dataframes from MS Word files from [Rosstat KEP publication][Rosstat] and save them as [CSV files][backend].
-The parsing result is saved as [CSV files at stable URL][backend].

 This code replaces a predecessor repo, [data-rosstat-kep](https://github.com/epogrebnyak/data-rosstat-kep), which could not handle vintages of macroeconomic data.